Part V: Ethical Considerations

 The question is starting to feel familiar.
 It should.
 It’s the loyalty paradox from Chapter 9, wearing a philosophy hat.
 It felt like a clever observation then.
 It feels like something else now.

 The instinct is to reach for outcomes.
 Of course it is.
 The entire book has been about outcomes.
 Is the human better off?
 Happier?
-Healthier?
 More productive?
 Run the cost-benefit calculation: if the domestication produces net positive results, then the domestication is justified.
 The ends justify the means — not as a slogan but as a framework.
 And for a moment, standing inside the consequentialist logic, the ground feels solid.

 The Competence Gradient from Chapter 4 was justified by outcomes.
 The human didn’t know what they needed; the domesticator provided it; the human flourished.
 The Anticipation Escalator was justified by outcomes.
 The human’s problems were solved before they materialized; the human was happier.
-The Delegation Cascade was justified by outcomes.
-The human was freed from cognitive burden; the human thrived.

 The framework that is supposed to judge the domestication is the framework that built it.